laravel/docs/session.md

 #### Determining If An Item Exists In The Session

 To determine if a value is present in the session, you may use the `has` method.
-The `has` method returns `true` if the value is present **and** not `null`:
+The `has` method returns `true` if the value is present and is not `null`:

     if ($request->session()->has('users')) {
         //
     }

-To determine if a value is present in the session, irrespective of its value, you may use the `exists` method.
+To determine if a value is present in the session, regardless of its value, you may use the `exists` method.
 The `exists` method returns `true` if the value is present:

     if ($request->session()->exists('users')) {
         //